 Can you make money from playing music?
 The answer is yes.
 However, you need to be very dedicated and work hard.
 The music industry is extremely competitive.
 But even on a local level, you can make money from pub gigs, weddings, etc.

 A good drummer is generally a lot rarer to find, so it would be easy enough to get gigs.
-In fact, there’s a great post over at DrummerWorld about this.
+There’s a great post over at DrummerWorld about this.

 If the local pub gig scene is not your thing (and it’s not my thing either), there are other ways to make money while drumming.
 Once you get more experienced, you can start offering lessons locally or playing in other music production.